-It may be that the Trustees receive evidence from a registered medical practitioner that a Member is expected to live for less than 1 year.
-If this happens before the Member starts to receive benefits from the Scheme, and if the Company agrees, the Trustees may allow the Member to give up all of his or her benefits under the Scheme in return for a lump sum.
-However, this will be allowed only if payment of a "serious ill-health lump sum" is permitted under Part 4 of the Finance Act 2004.

-The Trustees will convert pension to lump sum on a basis determined by the Trustees with the consent of the Company after considering actuarial advice.
+It may be that the Trustees receive evidence from a registered medical practitioner that a Member is expected to live for less than one year.
+If this happens before the Member starts to receive benefits from the Scheme, the Trustees may allow the Member to give up all of his or her benefits under the Scheme in return for a lump sum.
+However, this will be allowed only if payment of a "serious ill-health lump sum" is permitted under Part 4 of the Finance Act 2004 and the Contracting-out Laws.
+The Trustees will convert pension to lump sum on a basis determined by the Trustees after considering actuarial advice.